Kamianets-Podilskyi: Geography

+Passes through the city highway H03.

 History

 Classical antiquity

 Several historians consider that a city on this spot was founded by the ancient Dacians, who lived in what is now modern Romania, Moldova, and portions of Ukraine.
 Historians write that the founders named the settlement Petridava or Klepidava, which originate from the Greek word petra or Latin lapis 'stone' and Dacian dava 'city'.

-Kievan Rus and the Tatars (11th c.–1241)
+Principality of Halych and Tatars (11th c.–1241)

-Modern Kamianets-Podilskyi was first mentioned in 1062 as a town of the Kyivan Rus' state.
+Modern Kamianets-Podilskyi was first mentioned in 1062, when it belonged to smaller principality of Terebovlia, then Halych principality and Kingdom of Galicia–Volhynia.
+Around 1230, the Galician prince Lev Danilovich invited Armenians to join his army to defend the eastern border of his state.
+In gratitude for their good military service, the prince rewarded them with estates and land near Kamianets.
 In 1241, it was destroyed by the Mongolian invaders.

 Polish rule (1352–1672)

-In 1352, it was annexed by the Polish King Casimir III.
-In 1378 it became seat of a Roman Catholic Diocese.
+In 1352, it was inherited by the Polish King Casimir III.
+In 1374 the city was granted Magdeburg Law.
+In 1370, the Dominican monastic order began to function in Kamianets, a monastery was founded, and soon the Franciscans founded their own monastery in the city.
+Later, monks of other orders moved: Jesuits (1608), Discalced Carmelites (1623), Trinitarians (1699).
+In 1378 it became seat of a Latin Catholic diocese.
 In 1432 King Sigismund I the Old granted Kamieniec Podolski city rights.
+It was an important royal city of Poland.
 In 1434 it became the capital of the Podolian Voivodship and the seat of local civil and military administration.
 The ancient castle was reconstructed and substantially expanded by the Polish kings to defend Poland from the southwest against Ottoman and Tatar invasions, thus it was called the gateway to Poland.
+In 1510, a peace treaty was signed in the city between Poland and the Principality of Moldavia.

-During the free election period in Poland, Kamianets-Podilskyi, as one of the most influential cities of the state, enjoyed voting rights (alongside Warsaw, Kraków, Poznań, Gdańsk, Lviv, Vilnius, Lublin, Toruń and Elbląg).
+During the free election period in Poland, Kamianets-Podilskyi, as one of the most influential cities of the state, enjoyed voting rights (alongside Warsaw, Kraków, Poznań, Gdańsk, Lwów, Wilno, Lublin, Toruń and Elbląg).